Tempeh Stir-Fry With Miso-Peanut Sauce

 - 1 package tempeh

-- 2 medium red bell peppers
+- 2 medium red bell peppers, chopped

-- 1 large zucchini
+- 1 large zucchini, chopped

-- Cut tempeh lengthwise into 1/4" slices.
+- Cut tempeh lengthwise into 1/4″ slices.
 Then, cut each slice in thirds.
 Set aside.

 - Heat a large skillet, wok, or frying pan over high heat and add avocado oil.
-Bring a large pot of water to a boil.

 - Once hot, add broccoli florets to skillet, cooking for ~5 minutes.
 Then, add bell peppers, zucchini, and tempeh slices.
 Continue to cook for ~10 minutes, mixing around well.

 - While veggies cook, mix miso-peanut sauce ingredients together in a small bowl.
 Adjust to taste, mix until smooth, and set aside.

 - Once veggie-tempeh mix is well cooked and slightly browned, remove from heat.
 Add cooked brown rice, noodles, or quinoa to the skillet and pour over miso-peanut sauce.
 Mix together well, until ingredients are coated in the sauce.